 An early self portrait by the author Sarra A.

 Be taken into the mind of thirteen year old Sarra as she travels alone, back to her home in Kuwait.
-Along the way she meets an old man and learns the wonder of showing kindness to strangers ...
+Along the way she meets an old man and learns the wonder of showing kindness and gratitude to strangers ...

 I had a long trip ahead of me.
 Three and a half hours from Lancashire to Birmingham, then another three and a half to London, Victoria … then a quick ride to Heathrow airport … and another six hours of flying to Kuwait, all back to back.